angular/angular/aio/content/guide/aot-compiler.md

 Luckily, there is a Rollup plugin that modifies _RxJs_ to use the ES `import` and `export` statements that Rollup requires.
 Rollup then preserves the parts of `RxJS` referenced by the application in the final bundle.
 Using it is straigthforward.
-Add the following to the `plugins` array in `rollup-config.js`:
+The following had to be added to the `plugins` array in `rollup-config.js`:

 <code-example path="aot-compiler/rollup-config.js" region="commonjs" title="rollup-config.js (CommonJs to ES2015 Plugin)" linenums="false">
 </code-example>